Developer Guidelines

 https://api.cdq.com/reference-data/rest/businesspartners/v2/lookup

-Features and fixes are provided to all previous releases If not stated explicitly otherwise, we provide features and fixes not only for the latest but also for all supported previous releases.
+Features and fixes are provided to all previous releases If not stated explicitly otherwise, we offer features and fixes for the latest and all supported previous releases.
 Even though you may use a v1 endpoint, you still benefit from (non-breaking) features or fixes.

 Tags

-The following tags are used in the API documentation for quick reference to versions.
+The following tags are used in the API documentation to reference versions quickly.

 • V1, V2, .. ,VX: Refers to the major version of an API